Command-Line-Vulpine/Cataclysm-Restored/README.md

 To-Do list

-* Add back in robots.
-Chicken Walker, Police Bot, Riot Bot, etc.
+* Add in other removed monsters people want back.
 * Make it so dissecting certain types of zombies yields CBMs again.
 * Add back in various types of vending machines and ATMs.
 * Add more locations with auto-docs.